Devon and Cornwall Police: Vehicles

-Devon and Cornwall Police use many different makes of vehicles from several different car manufacturers for different purposes.
-All marked, operational vehicles use yellow and blue retro-reflective battenberg markings, with the force's crest.
+Devon and Cornwall Police use many different makes of vehicles from several different manufacturers for different purposes.
+All marked operational vehicles wear yellow and blue retro-reflective battenberg markings.

 Performance and PEEL inspection

 In 2010, Devon and Cornwall had the fourth lowest crime rate per 1,000 people in England.
 Recorded crime dropped by 12% between June 2009 and July 2010, compared to an 8% drop across England and Wales.
 In this survey, there were drops in all categories of crime except sexual offences and drug crimes, accounted for by increased reporting and more effective targeting of drug offences.

 Confidence in the police and public perceptions of crime were also better than the national average.

 His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) conducts a periodic police effectiveness, efficiency and legitimacy (PEEL) inspection of each police service's performance.
 In February 2023, the force was awarded the following grades in its PEEL inspection: